The Homogenization Problem in LLMs: Towards Meaningful Diversity in AI Safety: Contents of the appendix

 \subsubsection{Form Diversity}

-On the one hand, we have \textbf{syntactic} diversity, which accounts for the variety in \textit{sentence patterns}.
-These metrics involve \textit{identifying} patterns in sentences and subsequently \textit{comparing} them based on their occurrence across the generated language.
-Some of the methods include: transforming sentences into part-of-speech (POS) tag sequences and evaluating redundancy through compression ~\cite{pos}; and parsing text into trees and mapping the resulting graphs into a vector space~\cite{curious-decline} or measuring their distribution~\cite{grammatical-div}.

-Our framework naturally includes syntactic metrics as we can define \textit{syntactic systems} in which each structure encodes a syntactic pattern of interest:
+\textbf{Syntactic} diversity accounts for the variety in sentence patterns.
+Methods include POS-tag-sequence compression~\cite{pos} and parsing text into trees mapped into a vector space~\cite{benchmarking-linguistic} or treated as a distribution~\cite{grammatical-div}.
+Our framework naturally includes syntactic metrics as systems whose structures encode the patterns of interest: